Another CSX train to roll through O’Fallon on Thursday morning

 The second CSX train in a week is expected to come through O’Fallon between 6:30-7:30 a.m.
 Thursday, O’Fallon police reported on their Facebook page.

-CSX says it will have CSX police at each crossing for safety, according to O’Fallon police.
+CSX says it will have CSX police at each crossing for safety to drivers, according to O’Fallon police.

 Comments